Laramate/package-blueprint/README.md

 Description
 -------------------------------------------------------------------------------

-This is the Laramate package blueprint for laravel packages
+This is the Laramate package blueprint for laravel package development.
+It contains the folder structure and some basic configuration.

 Documentation